Transfer 1 match in two matchstick groups puzzle: Transfer 1 match from Group 2 to Group 1 to make Group 2 three times of Group 1. Solve in 15 mins.

 The two figures mentioned are shown below side by side.

 As I expected, the red-colored 7 matches are common between the two figures.
-Moving other 6 to new positions, new group 2 figure is produced and moving the 14th match to group 1, the 7 match new group 1 figure is formed.
+Other 6 are moved to new positions to form new group 2.
+And the 14th match is moved to group 1 to form the 7 match new group 1 figure.

 The matches to be moved are shown in the following figure.